Rockefeller Signs UBS Duo in Atlanta Producing $13 Million

 “It’s a very high-caliber team,” said Roger Gershman, a San Francisco-based recruiter who said he has been working with Rockefeller but did not work with Epperson and Ryan.
 “It says this is a true private banking, private wealth platform.”

-Fleming has turned his attention to recruiting advisers after spending most of his first year at Rockefeller cementing details of a private equity infusion from Viking Global Investors filling in management ranks with former colleagues.
-But in August he enticed Michael Outlaw, head of Morgan Stanley’s Atlanta complex manager and southeast private banking, to run East Coast advisor recruiting for the firm.
+Fleming has turned his attention to recruiting advisers after spending most of his first year at Rockefeller cementing details of a private equity infusion from Viking Global Investors, and filling his management ranks with former wirehouse colleagues.
+In August he enticed Michael Outlaw, Morgan Stanley’s Atlanta complex manager and head of its southeast private banking unit, to oversee advisor recruiting on the East Coast.

 In September, Rockefeller hired Nick Bapis and his son Michael from HighTower Advisors, its first wealth team since the firm’s makeover.
 The team operates from New York and Salt Lake City, and had managed $1.2 billion of assets.
 Nick Bapis was a legacy Morgan Stanley Dean Witter advisor before joining Hightower in late 2008.